thdal/MosaiqueRAT/README.md

 ## About

-> Mosaique version uploaded is totaly unstable and contain a long list of bug, I'm sorry in advance, I don't work full-time on it. if you have any recommendations or if you find any bugs please report them to me I thank you for your support.
+Mosaique version uploaded is totaly unstable and contain a long list of bug, I'm sorry in advance, I don't work full-time on it. if you have any recommendations or if you find any bugs please report them to me I thank you for your support.

-> with kind regards,
+With kind regards,

 > Thdal.